Section 2 of the Constitution Act, 1867: Constitution Act, 1867

 The Constitution Act, 1867 is part of the Constitution of Canada and thus part of the supreme law of Canada.
-It was the product of extensive negotiations by the governments of the British North American provinces in the 1860s.
 The Act sets out the constitutional framework of Canada, including the structure of the federal government and the powers of the federal government and the provinces.
-Originally enacted in 1867 by the British Parliament under the name the British North America Act, 1867, in 1982 the Act was brought under full Canadian control through the Patriation of the Constitution, and was renamed the Constitution Act, 1867.
+It was the product of extensive negotiations between the provinces of British North America at the Charlottetown Conference in 1864, the Quebec Conference in 1864, and the London Conference in 1866.
+Those conferences were followed by consultations with the British government in 1867.
+The Act was then enacted in 1867 by the British Parliament under the name the British North America Act, 1867.
+In 1982 the Act was brought under full Canadian control through the Patriation of the Constitution, and was renamed the Constitution Act, 1867.
 Since Patriation, the Act can only be amended in Canada, under the amending formula set out in the Constitution Act, 1982.

-Repealed text of section 2
+Text of section 2

-As originally enacted, section 2 read:
+Section 2 has been repealed.
+As originally enacted in 1867, section 2 read:

 Section 2 was found in Part I of the Constitution Act, 1867, dealing with preliminary matters.

-Repeal
+It was repealed in 1893 by the Statute Law Revision Act, 1893.

+Legislative history

+The Quebec Resolutions of 1864 and the London Resolutions of 1866 both stated that the new federation was to be under the Crown of Great Britain, and the executive power was to be vested in the "Sovereign of the United Kingdom of Great Britain and Ireland", but did not provide the specific details set out in section 2.
+The more specific details about succession set out in section 2 were presumably introduced by the British legislative drafter responsible for the bill, Francis S. Reilly.

-Section 2 was repealed by the British Parliament in 1893, in the Statute Law Revision Act 1893, which repealed outdated provisions of British statutes which no longer had any effect.
+Section 2 was repealed by the British Parliament in 1893 in the Statute Law Revision Act, 1893.
+That act repealed outdated provisions of British statutes which no longer had any effect.
 The repeal may have been because the British Parliament had enacted a new Interpretation Act which had a general provision defining the monarch in legislation, and it was felt that there was no need for a specific provision in other legislation.
+There is no indication that the British government consulted the government of Canada about the repeal.

 Purpose and interpretation

 Section 2 defined the term "Her Majesty the Queen" as used in the Constitution Act, 1867.
+At the time the act was passed, this section referred to Queen Victoria.
+The section defined the term to include her successors.
 Even though section 2 has been repealed, the courts have held that the references to the British monarch in the Preamble to the Constitution Act, 1867, as well as in section 9 of the Act, relating to the executive powers, establish that the British monarch is also the monarch of Canada.